Buying Used Cars In Spain

 Consider looking at private used car sellers to save between 1000€ to 3000€ compared with a dealer.
 You can check prices at locations near to you on major websites: Vibbo or Mil Anuncios.

-Private sellers are only obliged to give a 6 month guarantee that covers faults which existed at the time of sale.
+Private sellers are only obliged to give a 6 month guarantee that covers faults existing at the time of sale.
 Unfortunately for buyers, faults can be difficult (and costly) to prove.

 If your knowledge of vehicles is not great, take along someone who understands cars.
 Alternatively contract this service for around 100€.
 If you find any minor problems, negotiate a price reduction.